joshuacurtiss/HomeAutomation-RaspberryPi/README.md

 must be installed and configured on your SmartThings deployment to provide the integration between SmartThings and the Raspberry Pi app.

-Optionally, installing [Jasper](http://jasperproject.github.io) allows you to have
+Optionally, installing [Jasper](http://jasperproject.github.io) allows you to have voice control abilities.
+This may seem unnecessary if you use Amazon Echo, but it presently has restrictions and limitations that make it inconvenient for home security.
+Implementing local voice control gives complete control, albeit in a secondary system.

 Also optional, installing [Shairport Sync](https://github.com/mikebrady/shairport-sync) allows the device to double as an AirPlay speaker for whatever room it is placed in.